sofiullahd/Udagram_Image_Filtering/README.md

 # Udagram_Image_Filtering Microservice

+Kindly Check the Deployment_screenshot folder to some captures, and also a file that i reported all issues encountered on my windows system and my resolution.

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into three parts: